 The main window of VOSviewer is shown in Figure 1.
-As can be seen in the figure, the main window consists of the following four panels:
+As can be seen in the figure, the main window consists of the following five panels:

 - Main panel.
-In this panel, a selected area of the currently active map is shown.
-The zoom and scroll functionality of VOSviewer can be used to select the area of the currently active map that is shown in the main panel. - Information panel.
+In this panel, a selected area in the currently active map is shown.
+The zoom and scroll functionality of VOSviewer can be used to select the area in the currently active map that is shown in the main panel. - Options panel.
+This panel can be used to change the way in which the currently active map is shown in the main panel. - Information panel.
 In this panel, information about an item in the currently active map can be shown. - Overview panel.
 In this panel, an overview of the currently active map is shown.
-A rectangular frame is displayed in the overview panel to indicate the area of the currently active map that is shown in the main panel. - Action panel.
-This panel can be used to undertake all kinds of actions, such as creating a new map, opening or saving an existing map, making a screenshot, changing settings, locating an item, and constructing or transforming a map.
+A rectangular frame is displayed in the overview panel to indicate the area in the currently active map that is shown in the main panel. - Action panel.
+This panel can be used to undertake all kinds of actions, such as creating a new map, opening or saving an existing map, making a screenshot, finding an item, and constructing or transforming a map.